stormpath/express-stormpath/docs/configuration.rst

 ----------------

-When you add Stormpath to your application using ``app.use(stormpath.init(app))``, our module will automatically add the following routes to your applicationx:
+When you add Stormpath to your application using ``app.use(stormpath.init(app))``, our module will automatically add the following routes to your application:

 +--------------+-------------------------------------------------------------+---------------------------+
 | URI          | Purpose                                                     | Documentation             |